 Many students in grades pre K-high school/GED receive services and support through school districts’ McKinney-Vento programs.
 On-site consultation with district staff, and students, community resource development and delivery, and solution-focused problem solving with students/families as they confront educational, and social barriers and the personal struggle with houselessness.

 Oak Tree Youth Resources operates the Runaway and Homeless Youth Act (RHYA) – Basic Center Program (BCP) for 12-17 year old youth.
-With our state partners at the Colorado Rural Collaborative, we are able to provide connection and help find support with community agencies and programs, such as School to Work Alliance Program (SWAP), La Plata Youth Services, The Pinon Project, area school districts, colleges and universities, non-profits, governmental, faith-based organizations, and more to address the unique needs of McKinney-Vento students.
+With our state partners at the Colorado Rural Collaborative, we are able to provide connection and help find support with community agencies and programs, such as School to Work Alliance Program (SWAP), La Plata Youth Services, The Pinon Project (Montezuma County), area school districts, colleges and universities, non-profits, governmental, faith-based organizations, and more to address the unique needs of McKinney-Vento students.

 The outcomes of our McKinney-Vento project are to promote and increase the enrollment and retention of students in school leading to academic and social success, graduation, and college and career readiness.